jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 of the members array, and worked with that during the split checks.

 IT WORKS!!!
 IT WORKS!!!
 ABSOLUTELY BUZZING :) :) :) :) :D :P

+--- next day ---

+Ok, at this point I suppose I should maybe tidy up the code a bit.
+There's various ways it can be refactored to reduce duplication, and increase clarity, so let's do that.